 There are numerous species of land and marine life that are found here, including species like the Galapagos penguin, sea lions, giant tortoises, sharks, marine iguanas, tropical fish, gulls, boobies and many others.
 For many of the world explorers who visit the Galapagos Islands each year, learning more about the biodiversity and unique animals in the area is a top travel goal.
 There are some helpful tips that you can follow to help you immerse yourself in the environments of these creatures more successfully.

-Contrary to many popular wildlife and nature-oriented destinations, there is no bad time to visit the Galapagos.
+Contrary to much popular wildlife and nature-oriented destinations, there is no bad time to visit the Galapagos.
 Places like the US Virgin Islands, Alaska, Patagonia, Falkland Islands, etc, are outstanding in the type of experience they provide, but there are times of the year when such places are not hospitable enough for tourist activities to occur.
 Fortunately, the Galapagos Islands do not have weather-related events or wildlife migration patterns that could detour you from a particular time of the year.
-The only bad time there, is when you are not there.
+The only bad time there is when you are not there.
 Now, there are certain times of the year where certain conditions could enhance the overall experience of our explorers.

 For example, from December through May, people love to experience the true tropical side of the islands which matches the warmest waters; this is great for snorkeling and scuba diving since the highest visibility will be expected.
 This doesn’t mean that from June through November visibility is bad.
 The tradeoff then is to find more plankton in the water and having marine species more active than usual as they search for blooming feeding grounds.
-When it comes to wildlife, the most representative species of the Galapagos will be there all-year round, just doing different things along the year.
-For example, blue-footed boobies in April are busy looking for potential mates, but then in July the result of such quest will be rewarded by seeing plenty of nests with fluffy-looking chicks.
+When it comes to wildlife, the most representative species of the Galapagos will be there all year round, just doing different things throughout the year.
+For example, blue-footed boobies in April are busy looking for potential mates, but then in July, the result of such quest will be rewarded by seeing plenty of nests with fluffy-looking chicks.
 Sea lions are seen all year round too, but between August and October is when the vast majority of pups are born.
 These youngsters are the most playful water creatures you can possibly imagine by November.

 These are only a few of the many examples of peak times to travel to Galapagos, so you may consider learning more about the activities of the wildlife in the Galapagos for the time of the year that you’re thinking about traveling.
 This will help ensure that you have the experience you’re hoping for while visiting the area.